 Monica F. Azare has served as a director since November 2007.
-Ms. Azare has served as Senior Vice President of Corporate Communications for Verizon Communications since 2008.
+Ms. Azare is currently Vice President Deputy General Counsel, Video and has served as Senior Vice President of Corporate Communications for Verizon Communications since 2008.
 Prior to this position, Ms. Azare served as Senior Vice President-Public Policy and Government Affairs for Verizon Communications from 2006 to 2008 and before that she served as Executive Director and Senior Counsel of Federal Affairs for Verizon Wireless from 2000 to 2006.
 Ms. Azare's distinguished career also includes service as Vice President, Federal Affairs for Insight Communication in New York and Chief Counsel to House Energy and Commerce Chairman Billy Tauzin.